The All-Ireland Hurling 2024 Championship Odds: Limerick On Top Despite Cork Loss

 © PA

-In the wake of another brace of intriguing battles across the Leinster and Munster championships over the weekend, betting sites are once more taking a look at which teams are the most likely challengers for the All-Ireland senior hurling title in 2024.
+As we head towards the closing stages of both the Leinster and Munster championships, betting sites are once more taking a look at who the most likely winners are of the All-Ireland senior hurling title in 2024.

 All-Ireland Hurling Championship 2024 Odds